nrclark/btrunit/README.md

 3. All type warnings and signed/unsigned warnings are fixed.
 4. The build system is migrated to GNU Autotools.
 Yes, this is an improvement.
 Just ask your local distro packager.
-5. Folder directories are set at configration time.
-This lets you compile Runit with an alternate $sysconfdir, which allows you to build it and use it if you're not root.
+5. Folder directories are set at configration time instead of hard-coded.
+This lets you compile Btrunit with an alternate $sysconfdir, which means you can build it and use it even if you're not root.
 6. Cross-compilation works.
 Legacy Runit's build system used a lot of runtime checks during the build process, which prevented any kind of cross-compilation.